diegotorres03/webapp-seed/README.md

 Nowadays we have a lot of tools built in Javascrip and the browsers, so... why not take advantage of that?

-This project is a way to explore the proces of build a Single Web Application using Vanilla JS.
+This project is a way to explore the process of build a Single Web Application using Vanilla JS.

 I'm not saying the use of JS libraries or frameworks is Wrong (I love them).